Income-contingent repayment

 Income-contingent repayment is an arrangement for the repayment of a loan where the regular (e.g. monthly) amount to be paid by the borrower depends on his or her income.
 This type of repayment arrangement is mostly used for student loans, where the ability of the new graduate borrower to repay is usually limited by his or her income.

+Australia

+After a period of free tertiary education Australia introduced the Higher Education Contribution Scheme (HECS) in 1989.
+Through the scheme the government sought to recover some of the costs of higher education by charging tuition fees and allowing students to defer payment of these fees until the student's income reached a certain level.
+Their HECS debt could be repaid through the tax system.

 United Kingdom

 Income-contingent repayment has been available for student loans in the United Kingdom since 1998.
 The Student Loans Company (SLC) that manages student loans for students studying in the UK makes sure that the repayment of loans only begins after the student has left higher education and is earning over a threshold of: